imsjn44/nqueens-visualizer/README.md

 - The visualization updates every 500ms to show the step-by-step solution.
 - A queen (`♛`) is placed only if it is safe (i.e., no other queen attacks it).

-## 📸 Screenshots
-(Include screenshots of the visualization in action)

 ## 🛠️ Technologies Used
 - **React**: Component-based UI